 The only defence a company has against bribery and corruption is the ability to demonstrate due diligence.
 This includes having an Anti-Bribery policy in place.
 The training course gives full details on precisely what should be included in this policy.

 Penalties for breaching anti-corruption and bribery laws are severe.
-The decision on whether the breach is treated as a summary offence or an indictment rests with the Magistrates court:
+The decision on whether the breach is treated as a summary offence or an indictment, under the UK Bribery Act, rests with the Magistrates court:

 - In the case of an individual, where the case is decided to be a summary offence, the penalty is a maximum of 12 months prison and fines of up to £5000.

 - If the individual is decided to have been guilty of an indictment, the penalty is a maximum of 10 years and fines are unlimited.